Leonid Brezhnev: Intervention in Afghanistan

-Invasion of Czechoslovakia

-The first crisis for Brezhnev's regime came in 1968, with the attempt by the Communist leadership in Czechoslovakia, under Alexander Dubček, to liberalize the Communist system (Prague Spring).
-In July, Brezhnev publicly denounced the Czechoslovak leadership as "revisionist" and "anti-Soviet".
-Despite his hardline public statements, Brezhnev was not the one pushing hardest for the use of military force in Czechoslovakia when the issue was before the Politburo.
-Archival evidence suggests that Brezhnev was one of the few who was looking for a temporary compromise with the reform-friendly Czechoslovak government when their dispute came to a head.
-However, in the end, Brezhnev concluded that he would risk growing turmoil domestically and within the Eastern bloc if he abstained or voted against Soviet intervention in Czechoslovakia.

-As pressure mounted on him within the Soviet leadership to "re-install a revolutionary government" within Prague, Brezhnev ordered the Warsaw Pact invasion of Czechoslovakia, and Dubček's removal in August.
-Following the Soviet intervention, he met with Czechoslovak reformer Bohumil Simon, then a member of the Politburo of the Czechoslovak Communist Party, and said, "If I had not voted for Soviet armed assistance to Czechoslovakia you would not be sitting here today, but quite possibly I wouldn't either."
-However, contrary to the stabilizing effect envisioned by Moscow, the invasion served as a catalyst for further dissent in the Eastern Bloc.
+After the communist revolution in Afghanistan in 1978, authoritarian actions forced upon the populace by the Communist regime led to the Afghan civil war, with the mujahideen leading the popular backlash against the regime.
+The Soviet Union was worried that they were losing their influence in Central Asia, so after a KGB report claimed that Afghanistan could be taken in a matter of weeks, Brezhnev and several top party officials agreed to a full intervention.
+German historian Susanne Schattenberg writes that Brezhnev was no longer in charge of foreign policy due to his deteriorating health condition, allowing other members of the Politburo to lead him.
+Initially, the Soviet Union planned to send 500 more civilian and military specialists, doubling the current number, but eventually it sent hundreds of thousands of troops.

-The Brezhnev Doctrine
+Brezhnev Doctrine

 In the aftermath of the Prague Spring's suppression, Brezhnev announced that the Soviet Union had the right to interfere in the internal affairs of its satellites to "safeguard socialism".
 This became known as the Brezhnev Doctrine, although it was really a restatement of existing Soviet policy, as enacted by Khrushchev in Hungary in 1956.
 Brezhnev reiterated the doctrine in a speech at the Fifth Congress of the Polish United Workers' Party on 13 November 1968:

 Later in 1980, a political crisis emerged in Poland with the emergence of the Solidarity movement.
 By the end of October, Solidarity had 3 million members, and by December, had 9 million.
 In a public opinion poll organised by the Polish government, 89% of the respondents supported Solidarity.
 With the Polish leadership split on what to do, the majority did not want to impose martial law, as suggested by Wojciech Jaruzelski.
 The Soviet Union and other states of the Eastern Bloc were unsure how to handle the situation, but Erich Honecker of East Germany pressed for military action.
 In a formal letter to Brezhnev, Honecker proposed a joint military measure to control the escalating problems in Poland.
 A CIA report suggested the Soviet military were mobilizing for an invasion.